 c.
 The non-AP STA intends to send the identifiable public action frame.

-Note--1: The generated RMA may be different in the identifiable management frames except authentication request and (re)association request frame.
+Note--1: The generated RMA should be different in the subsequent identifiable management frames once the previous identifiable management frame is successfully transmistted except authentication request and (re)association request frame.

 Note--2: The STA shall not use the generated RMA in broadcast probe request with wildcast SSID

+Note—3: The same RMA should be used in authentication frame and (re)association frame in once authentication and (re)association procedure.

 4) Add a new KDE to Table 12-10 KDE selectors: